 This article is authored by MOI Global instructor Stuart Mitchell, investment manager at S. W. Mitchell Capital, based in London.

-Stuart is an instructor at the upcoming European Investing Summit 2022, to be held fully online from October 11-13.
+Stuart is an instructor at European Investing Summit 2022, to be held fully online from October 11-13.
 Members enjoy complimentary and exclusive access.

 “Old economy” earnings continue to impress.
 Whilst just over a half of all companies surprised in the second quarter, a whopping 100% of energy, 69% of materials and 68% of financial companies beat expectations.
 And… those sectors make up 40% of our fund today.
 If we include our shipping investments, “old-economy-beaters” make up just under half of the portfolio.